vancouvercodingschool/code-102-guide/curriculum/class-06/README.md

 ## Learning Objectives
 - Students will incorporate JavaScript into a web page to create dynamic content that responds to input
-- Students will create code that uses logical branching and basic conditionals to determine the outcome of content on a web page.
+- Students will replicate code that uses logical branching and basic conditionals to determine the outcome of content on a web page.

 ### Class Agenda